 The Snow Joe iON18SB is a battery-powered, lightweight yet durable snow thrower which is perfect for smaller jobs like driveways and sidewalks covered in fluffy snow.

 Even though it’s small, this machine can move nearly 500 pounds of snow per minute, cut an 18 inch path that’s eight inches deep, and toss snow up to twenty feet thanks to a steel auger with two rubber blades.
 That’s more than enough for most homeowners.

 The Snow Joe is powered by a 40-volt lithion-ion battery, which will last almost an hour of operation before needing to be recharged.
 It has some nice extras, like a chute that rotates 180 degrees at the push of a button and an LED headlight.

-The main attraction is that this machine needs almost no maintenance while being able to quietly clean a driveway in a jiffy, for less than $400.
+The main attraction is that this machine needs almost no maintenance while being able to quietly clean a driveway in a jiffy.

 Looking at the details of the Snow Joe iON18SB Cordless Snow Blower:

 4. Toro 38381 18-Inch Electric Power Curve Snow Blower

 Some people prefer corded electric snow throwers to rechargeable ones, particularly if they have a large area to clear and don’t want to do the job piecemeal.
 In that case, the Toro 38381 is the machine for the job.